Hubert Knoblauch: Biography

-Knoblauch has a degree in Sociology from the University of Konstanz where he also did his PhD.
-He did research and taught among others at the University of California at Berkeley, King’s College London, the Universities of Konstanz, Zurich, Bern and Vienna.
+Knoblauch has a degree in sociology from the University of Konstanz where he also did his PhD.
+He did research and taught among others at the University of California at Berkeley, King's College London, the Universities of Konstanz, Zurich, Bern and Vienna.
 From 1996 he was a Heisenberg scholar of the German Research Association (DFG).
 In 2000 he became Professor in Religious Studies at the Theological Faculty of the University of Zurich.
-Since 2002 he is Professor of General Sociology/Theories of Modern Societies at the Technical University of Berlin.
+Since 2002 he is Professor of General Sociology/Theories of Modern Societies at Technische Universität Berlin.

 Works

 His texts are published in 10 languages and cover the sociology of knowledge, communication, contemporary religion, death and dying and video analysis.
 He is a member of the Council of the DGS (German Society for Sociology) and has held many positions within the ESA, e.g. Chair of the RN Sociology of Culture.

-Hubert Knoblauch is spokesperson for the Collaborative Research Center 1265: Re-Figuration of Spaces at the Technical University of Berlin and for the Research Network Social Theory of the European Sociological Association (2019-2021).
-He is an elected member of the Executive Board of Research of the Deutsche Gesellschaft für Soziologie, editor of the series "Knowledge, Communication and Society" (Routledge), and on the board of the SFB "Affective Societies" (2015-2019).
+Hubert Knoblauch is spokesperson for the Collaborative Research Center 1265: Re-Figuration of Spaces at Technische Universität Berlin and for the Research Network Social Theory of the European Sociological Association (2019–2021).
+He is an elected member of the Executive Board of Research of the Deutsche Gesellschaft für Soziologie, editor of the series "Knowledge, Communication and Society" (Routledge), and on the board of the SFB "Affective Societies" (2015–2019).

 He is head of the "Sociology" section of the Görres Society for the Cultivation of Science and editor of the series "Sozialwissenschaftliche Abhandlungen" of the Görres Society.
 He is also editor of several journals ("FQS", "Human Studies", "Qualitative Research", "Religion and Society", "sozialer sinn" and "Schuetzean Studies") and editor of the series "Wissen, Kommunikation und Gesellschaft" at Springer Verlag, as well as Consulting Editor of the series "Qualitative Sociology Review".